yh-pengtu/GuidedMix-Net/README.md

 # GuidedMix-Net
-GuidedMix-Net: Learning to Improve Pseudo Masks Using Labeled Images as Reference
+The office code of "GuidedMix-Net: Learning to Improve Pseudo Masks Using Labeled Images as Reference" (accepted by AAAI2022).